MSegimon/Movie-Rater/README.md

 - **Rate and Review:** Share your thoughts by rating and reviewing movies and series directly from the app.

-- **Top Rated Sorting:** Explore the highest-rated movies and series, sorted in descending order for quick access to the best content.
+- **Top Rated Sorting:** Explore the highest-rated movies and series, sorted in descending order for quick access to your favorite content.

 ## Getting Started